httpwg/http-extensions/draft-ietf-httpbis-replay.md

    replayed.

 3. If the server receives multiple requests in early data, it can determine whether to defer HTTP processing on a per-request basis.
-This may require buffering the responses to preserve ordering in HTTP/1.1.

 4. The server can cause a client to retry a request and not use early data by responding with the 425 (Too Early) status code ({{status}}), in cases where